Day 266: Spinach, Artichoke & Bacon Dip ◄

 So delicious that the next day, we got out the cracker box and since then, it's been spread on breakfast toast and tucked into a supper omelet.
 This is a very versatile combination!
-It's a classic and yet entirely new -- it'll find its way to my table again and again.
+It's a classic and yet entirely new.
+I think it will find its way to my table again and again.

 SPINACH, ARTICHOKE & BACON DIP